Standards & ATEX certification

 ATEX classification

-3 - Gas/vapour group & temperature group
+3 - Gas/vapour group & temperature classes

-Gases/vapours and dust group
+Gases/vapours and dust class

-Temperature group
+Temperature class

-ATEX zones and IEC equipment group
+ATEX zones and IEC equipment groups

 Other articles related

-How to choose the right type of gas detection
+How to choose your gas detector

 Classification of International Protection marking (IP) and Safety Integrity Level (SIL)